-- 177.(1) Subject to this section, the Minister may, by order, provide for reciprocal treatment to be given to any country that provides protection in respect of Barbados - (a) in relation to persons who are citizens or permanent residents of that country as it applies to persons who are citizens or permanent residents of Barbados: - (b) in relation to bodies incorporated or established under the laws of that country as it applies in relation to bodies incorporated or established under the laws of Barbados; - (c) in relation to literary work, dramatic work, musical work, artistic work, databases, sound recordings, films and editions first published in that country as it applies in relation to such works, sound recordings, films and editions first published in Barbados; - (d) in relation to broadcasts made from or cable programmes sent from that country as it applies in relation to broadcasts made from or cable programmes sent from Barbados;

-- (e) in relation - (i) to performances taking place in that country or given by an individual who is a citizen or habitual resident of that country; - (ii) to performances incorporated in a phonogram which is protected by Article 5 of the Rome Convention; or - (iii) to performances, not being fixed on a phonogram, that are carried by a broadcast which is protected by Article 6 of the Rome Convention.
+- 176.(1) Subject to this section, the Minister may, by order, provide for reciprocal treatment to be given to any country that provides protection in respect of Barbados - (a) in relation to persons who are citizens or permanent residents of that country as they apply to persons who are citizens or permanent residents of Barbados; - (b) in relation to bodies incorporated or established under the laws of that country as they apply in relation to bodies incorporated or established under the laws of Barbados; - (c) in relation to literary, dramatic, musical or artistic works, databases, sound recordings, films and editions first published in that country as they apply in relation to such works, sound recordings, films and editions first published in Barbados; - (d) in relation to broadcasts made from or cable programmes sent from that country as they apply in relation to broadcasts made from or cable programmes sent from Barbados; - (e) in relation - (i) to performances taking place in that country or given by an individual who is a citizen or habitual resident of that country; - (ii) to performances incorporated in a phonogram which is protected by Article 5 of the Rome Convention; or - (iii) to performances, not being fixed on a phonogram, that are carried by a broadcast which is protected by Article 6 of the Rome Convention.

-as it applies in relation to performances taking place in Barbados or given by an individual who is a citizen or habitual resident of Barbados.
+as they apply in relation to performances taking place in Barbados or given by an individual who is a citizen or habitual resident of Barbados.

-- (2) An order made under subsection (1) may apply any provision of this Act in relation to any country - (a) without exception or modification, or subject to such exceptions and modifications as may be specified in the order; - (b) generally or in relation to such classes of works or other classes of case as may be so specified. - (3) An order shall not be made under subsection (1) in relation to any country unless the country is - (a) a Convention country; or - (b) a country as to which the Minister is satisfied that provision has been or will be made under its law in respect of the class of works or, as the case may be, the performances, to which the order relates, giving adequate protection to the owner of copyright under this Act or, as the case may be, to Barbadian performances as defined in. - (4) An order made under this section shall be subject to negative resolution. - (5) In this section, "Convention country" means a country that is party to a Convention relating to copyright or performers' rights, as the case may be, to which Barbados is also a party.
+- (2) An order made under subsection (1) may apply any provision of this Act in relation to any country - (a) without exception or modification, or subject to such exceptions and modifications as may be specified in the order; or - (b) generally or in relation to such classes of works or other classes of case as may be so specified. - (3) An order shall not be made under subsection (1) in relation to any country unless the country is - (a) a Convention country; or - (b) a country as to which the Minister is satisfied that provision has been or will be made under its law in respect of the class of works or, as the case may be, the performances, to which the order relates, giving adequate protection to the owner of copyright under this Act or, as the case may be, to Barbadian performances as defined in section 177(5). - (4) In this section, "Convention country" means a country that is party to a Convention relating to copyright or performers' rights, as the case may be, to which Barbados is also a party.

-Denial of copyright or rights in performances
+Denial of copyright or rights in performance

-- 178.(1) The Minister may, by order, make provision in relation to a country whose laws - (a) do not give adequate protection to Barbadian works to which this section applies or to Barbadian performances; or - (b) do not give adequate protection in the case of one or more classes of such works or performances, whether the lack of protection relates to the nature of the work or performance or the nationality, citizenship or country of its author or performer or all of those matters.
+- 177.(1) The Minister may, by order, make provision in relation to a country whose laws - (a) do not give adequate protection to Barbadian works to which this section applies or to Barbadian performances; or - (b) do not give adequate protection in the case of one or more classes of such works or performances, whether the lack of protection relates to the nature of the work or performance or the nationality, citizenship or country of its author or performer or all of those matters.